 Our day service programs, employment programs, transportation services and Siffrin Academy have been closed or are operating in a home-based setting.

-Effective March 20th, Siffrin’s central office staff will be working from remote locations, meaning the office will be closed until April 13th, 2020.
+Effective March 20th, Siffrin’s central office staff will be working from remote locations, meaning the office will be closed.
 We will be assessing this on a weekly basis as to how it impacts operational efficiencies.

 This is a very fluid situation and things can change daily, if not hourly.
 I want to acknowledge Siffrin’s Administration, Managers, Support Staff and especially our DSPs for their commitment to those we serve and for their knowledge and creativity in adapting to this ever-changing environment.